 Where to stay when visiting Setenil de las Bodegas

 During our visit, we came from Granada and ended our day in Seville; it was a long day.
 We seriously regretted not staying one night in this area.
-If you can stay overnight, there are not many hotel choices in the town except for the two-star hotel Hotel Villa de Setenil.
+If you can stay overnight, there are few hotel choices in the town except for the two-star hotel Hotel Villa de Setenil.
 There are though many houses, apartments, and rooms for rent.
 They can be found at the links below.

 Ronda will have the most options for accommodations and is about 25 minutes away.
 It is where we will stay the next time we visit.

-Links for Accomodations for Ronda
+Links for Accommodations for Ronda

 If you use these links to book something, we may earn a small commission at no additional cost to you.
 Thank you!